George E. Wahlen VA Medical Center: Hospital Designation

-In 2004, legislation was finalized by U.S. president George W. Bush to officially rename the VA facility to the George E. Wahlen Department of Veterans Affairs Medical Center.
-Typically, U.S federal buildings cannot be named for a living person, though George E. Wahlen was still alive.
+In 2004, legislation was finalized by U.S. president George W. Bush officially renaming the Salt Lake Veterans Affairs Medical Center to the George E. Wahlen Department of Veterans Affairs Medical Center.
+Typically, U.S. federal buildings cannot be named for a living person, though George E. Wahlen was still alive.
 Thus, the renaming required congressional approval for special legislation.
 George E. Wahlen earned the Medal of Honor in 1945 as a U.S. Navy Corpsman at the Battle of Iwo Jima, sustaining three injuries and mitigating further loss of life in combat.
 Wahlen re-enlisted in the U.S. Army where he served in the Korean and Vietnam Wars, retiring with the rank of major.

 Accreditation

 The George E. Wahlen VA facility has received accreditation from the Joint Commission, the American Psychological Association, and the American Society of Health System Pharmacists.

 Services

 The Salt Lake City VA Healthcare facility provides services between the George E. Wahlen VA in Salt Lake City, and ten outpatient clinics throughout the Wasatch Front.
 Provided services range from broad medical and mental health care to orthopedics, prosthetics and dental services.
 In addition to the main hospital, outpatient facilities and ancillary structures, there is a 72-bed transitional housing facility for veterans (Valor House); and a home for families of veterans receiving treatment (Fisher House) who live a qualifying distance away from the VA campus.